Vastus Intermedius Muscle Muscle Pain: Signs and Symptoms

 Where is the vastus intermedius muscle?

-The vastus intermedius muscle attaches to the thigh bone just under the hip joint and extends down the front of the thigh to connect into the knee and lower leg.
-The vastus intermedius is one of four quadricep muscles.
+The vastus intermedius muscle attaches to the thigh bone (femur) just under the hip joint and extends down the inside front of the thigh to connect into the knee (patella) and lower leg (tibia).

 What movements does the vastus intermedius muscle control?